Cyclic Differentiable Architecture Search: Methodology

 \subsection{Network Architecture}

-The network architecture of the proposed Cyclic DARTS is presented in Fig.~\ref{fig:arch}.
+The network architecture of the proposed CDARTS is presented in Fig.~\ref{fig:arch}.
 It consists of two branches: a search network with a few stacked cells and an evaluation network with dozens of cells.
-Note that the search and evaluation networks share the same architectures with prior DARTS approaches~\cite{DARTS,PDARTS,PCDARTS,chu2019fairdarts}.
+Note that the search and evaluation networks share the same architectures with previous DARTS approaches~\cite{DARTS,PDARTS,PCDARTS,chu2019fairdarts}.

 For information transfer, we build up connections between the two branches.
-More concretely, there is an \emph{topology transfer} path delivering the discovered cell motifs from the search branch to the evaluation branch, as the top bold arrow line presented in Fig.~\ref{fig:arch}.
-Note that the cell structure discovered by the search network is a fully connected graph due to the continuous relaxation of search space.
-In other words, all the candidate operations are applied to calculate the feature of each node in the graph, \emph{i.e.} Eq~(\ref{Eq_darts_node}).
+Concretely, there is an \emph{architecture transfer} path delivering the discovered cell motifs from the search branch to the evaluation branch, as the top bold arrow presented in Fig.~\ref{fig:arch}.
+Note that the cell structure discovered by the search network is a fully connected graph.
+In other words, all the candidate operations are applied to calculate the feature of each node in the graph, \emph{i.e.}, Eq~(\ref{Eq_darts_node}).
 When using this continuous cell structure to construct a new evaluation network, we need to conduct discretization first.
-Following previous works~\cite{NASNet,DARTS}, we retain only the top-$k$ ($k=2$) strongest operations among all the candidate operations collected from all the previous nodes.
+Following previous works~\cite{DARTS}, we retain the top-$k$ ($k=2$) strongest operations among all the candidates from all the previous nodes.
 This derived discrete cell structure serves as the basic building block for the evaluation branch.